peerkar/liferay-gsearch/README.md

 ## Step 2 - Install the Custom Elasticsearch Adapter <a name="Installation_2"></a>

 This is not mandatory but if you want to have all the features and configurability there, then use this one and use a standalone Elasticsearch server.

-First, uninstall the standard Elasticsearch adapter from control panel apps management or, preferably, from Gogo shell:
+Deploy the custom adapter (com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar) which you downloaded earlier from the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/).
+Please see again from Gogo shell that it's deployed properly.

 ```
 > telnet localhost 11311
-> lb -s com.liferay.portal.search.elasticsearch (to get the bundle_id)
+> lb -s gsear
-> uninstall bundle_id

 ```
-After that, deploy the custom adapter (com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar) which you downloaded earlier from the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/).
-Please see again from Gogo shell that it's deployed properly.

-Please note that by default the standard search adapter reinstalls every time, you reboot the portal.
-It's not fatal if both adapters start simultaneously but search just won't work before you uninstall either one.
+Please note that custom adapter disables (stops) the default adapter.
+If you get errors in log and search doesn't work, please restart portal so that adapter loads correctly.

 ## Step 3 - Configuration <a name="Installation_3"></a>